 She looks at Timmy, and Timmy nods.
 Timmy and Nick walk her home that day.

-Tim uses stories to save Linda's life – to bring her back, however briefly.
+O'Brien uses stories to save Linda's life—to bring her back, however briefly.

 Back in Vietnam, the soldiers pretend that death isn't as awful as it is.
-They tell stories about the dead as if they're still alive – Ted Lavender, Curt Lemon.
+They tell stories about the dead as if they're still alive, like Ted Lavender and Curt Lemon.

 After Linda dies, Timmy gets his father to take him to see the body.
 When he looks at it, he doesn't recognize it as Linda.

-One day, when Tim and Mitchell Sanders are assigned to pick up 27 bloated, disgusting enemy bodies, death hits home.
-Mitchell Sanders tells Tim that death sucks, as if that's some great wisdom.
+One day, when O'Brien and Mitchell Sanders are assigned to pick up twenty-seven bloated, disgusting enemy bodies, death hits home.
+Mitchell Sanders tells O'Brien that death sucks, as if that's some great wisdom.

 Timmy kept making up stories in which Linda was alive.
 She says things like "Once you're alive, you can't ever be dead," and "Do I look dead?"
-(The Lives of the Dead.113-4).
+(113-4).

 They go ice-skating in his dreams.
 Linda tells him that death is like being inside a book that nobody's reading.

-In 1990, Tim is still dreaming of Linda being alive, and Kiowa, and Ted Lavender, and Curt Lemon, and even himself, as Timmy.
+In 1990, O'Brien is still dreaming of Linda being alive, along with Kiowa, and Ted Lavender, and Curt Lemon, and even himself, as Timmy.